mauricereigman/RxJS-workshop/src/app/README.md

 https://www.learnrxjs.io/operators/transformation/switchmap.html

 ### assignment 2: finding cast members for multiple shows$
 `the property shows$ contains multiple shows.
-Use these shows to get all the castMembers of them using the castMembersForShow$() method and print them on the template remember not to do any side effects and stay inside the reactive stream`
+Use these shows to get all the castMembers of them using the castMembersForShow$(id: number) method and print them on the template remember not to do any side effects and stay inside the reactive stream`

 HINTS: